1953 British Mount Everest expedition

-The 1953 British Mount Everest expedition was the ninth mountaineering expedition to attempt the first ascent of Mount Everest, and the first confirmed to have succeeded when Tenzing Norgay and Edmund Hillary reached the summit on 29 May 1953.
+The 1953 British Mount Everest expedition was the ninth mountaineering expedition to attempt the first ascent of Mount Everest, and the first confirmed to have succeeded when Tenzing Norgay and Edmund Hillary reached the summit on 29 May 1953 at 11:30 a.m.
 Led by Colonel John Hunt, it was organised and financed by the Joint Himalayan Committee.
 News of the expedition's success reached London in time to be released on the morning of Queen Elizabeth II's coronation, on 2 June that year.